State service portal

 Within five working days, the Service shall review the documents submitted and agree with the food undertaking the opening time and time of the recognition procedure.
 The recognition procedure shall be initiated within 20 days of receipt of the application.

-· How does the recognition of a company take place?
+!
+How does the recognition of an undertaking take?

 The recognition process takes place in two rounds: first the service checks the company and draws up a report on the basis of which the decision is being drawn up.
 The decision on the granting of a provisional recognition number or the reason for refusing recognition shall be notified to the company.
 Within three months of taking a decision on the granting of the temporary recognition number, the Service shall re-examine the company.